smagt/smagt.github.io/Anthony Doerr, All The Light We Cannot See.md

 Spoiler: Marie-Laure and Werner will later meet, helping each other.

 Ladida, Marie-Laure flees Paris with her father, to Saint-Malo (Bretagne, at the sea), and they take refuge at an aunt and uncle who live there.
 And take _the diamond_, a huge stone called "The Sea of Flames".
 It is cursed, first recorded in India; and legend has it that it basically kills everyone except for its bearer or owner.
 Until it is returned to the sea.
 This part of the story is reminiscent of a real diamond, The Delhi Sapphire.
-A bit like [Wilkie Collins, The Moonstone](./Wilkie%20Collins,%20The%20Moonstone.md) in a way; are they related stories?
+A bit like [[./Wilkie Collins, The Moonstone|Wilkie Collins, The Moonstone]] in a way; are they related stories?

 Anyway.
 Marie-Laure and her dad flee, as said.
 She slowly becomes accustomed to her surroundings; her dad rebuilds the new city for her (a mockup, I mean).
 She learns her new surroundings.
 And they have the diamond – without knowing it, since, as in an execution squad, four people were sent out with the diamond, of which three were excellent copies, and only one is real.